 THE NORTH AMERICAN LAND TRUST'S APPROACH TO CONSERVATION IS UNIQUE AND BASED ON PROFESSIONAL EXPERIENCE.
-THE TECHNIQUES WE HAVE PERFECTED, AND OUR BOARD HAS SUPPORTED, ALLOW FOR A THOROUGH EXPLORATION OF BOTH CONSERVATION INCENTIVES AND A NEW VISION FOR ALL PROJECTS, RESULTING IN MORE THAN 300 COMPLETED PROJECTS.
+THE TECHNIQUES WE HAVE PERFECTED, AND OUR BOARD HAS SUPPORTED, ALLOW FOR A THOROUGH EXPLORATION OF BOTH CONSERVATION INCENTIVES AND A NEW VISION FOR ALL PROJECTS, RESULTING IN CLOSE TO 500 COMPLETED PROJECTS.

 As a small organization with an effective group of specialists, the North American Land Trust is able to take on projects with a modest budget and still accomplish tremendous conservation and value to the landowners.

-Since 1992, we have placed more than 80,000 acres under easement in 384 projects.
+Since 1992, we have placed more than 99,400 acres under easement in 425 completed projects.
+In 2014, the Trust preserved a total of 9,514 acres.
 In 2012, the Trust preserved a total of 5,009 acres in 19 projects in a wide range of states, including among others, Tennessee, Georgia, Alabama, Maryland, North Carolina, New York, Michigan, Indiana, Virginia and Pennsylvania.

 In the face of recession and environmental disasters, new opportunities are opening up for the Trust's unique program that:

-- supports the need for alternate energy with opportunities for carbon sequestration and biomass uses for conservation lands;
+- support the need for alternative energy with opportunities for carbon sequestration and biomass uses for conservation lands;

-- understands the increased interest in organic farming adding another dimension to our planning;
+- understand the increased interest in organic farming adding another dimension to our planning;

-- provides economically viable conservation plans as an alternative to failed golf course projects; and
+- provide economically viable conservation plans as an alternative to failed golf course projects; and

-- can provide stability in a sea of failed recreational developments with the Trust's approach.
+- can provide stability in a sea of failed recreational developments.